cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 # Writing Blog Entries

-Jekyll is blog-aware, meaning it has built in features to make building blog websites simpler.
+Jekyll is blog-aware, meaning it has built-in features to make building blog websites simpler.
 One of the key features is being able to write blog posts in Markdown and have them automatically converted to HTML as part of the build process.
 To achieve this, Jekyll uses a Markdown parser plug-in which by default, offers good results, but can easily be configured to tailor the HTML output further.

 Being able to write blog posts in this way has some significant benefits:
-1. Simplicity - you can forget about `<div>`{:.code-inline} and `<p>`{:.code-inline} tags.
-Markdown has very simple syntax, meaning you can focus more on the actual contnt of the blog posts.
-There's also no need for a database to fetch your post content, everything is driven from static files.
+1. Simplicity - You can forget about `<div>`{:.code-inline} and `<p>`{:.code-inline} tags.
+Markdown has very simple syntax, meaning you can focus more on the actual content of the blog posts.
+There's also no need for a database to fetch your post content from, everything is driven from static files.
 1. Portability - Markdown has been widely adopted as a markup language and is a good way of adding content to wiki pages.
 It's very readable in its raw format which makes distribution a lot easier, even to those who have never heard of it.
 1. Source control everything - Markdown files can easily be source controlled.
 This means everything that is required to generate this website is tracked in my repo.